-There was always something not quite right about Weyland’s version of chicken; if it wasn’t stringy, it was mushy, no matter how you cooked it.
+There was always something not quite right about Weyland’s version of chicken.
+If it wasn’t stringy, it was mushy, no matter how you cooked it.
 Jianyu picked up one of the grey slices instead, and thanked his lucky stars that he had inherited his father’s tastebuds.
 The Eridani homeworld was rich in insect proteins.

 The ship didn’t have a real kitchen, just a collection of hot plates in the lab.
 Jianyu slapped the slab of grey meat into a pan and turned on the heat.
 The original Benevolence had had its own kitchen, and a mess hall big enough for fifty crew members to eat together at the same time, but that had been lost with the rest of the ship.
-They’d even had a head cook who was actually trained in the culinary arts, although of course she was a genetic engineer too.
+They’d even had a head cook who was actually trained in the culinary arts, although of course she was a genetic engineer first and foremost.

 Weyland said, “Do Minervans creep you out?”